What is TDS, RO, UV, UF & Differences Between RO, UV, UF & How to Choose a Water Purifier Depending on Water TDS Levels:

 Types of Water Available:

-4 types of water is available on earth they are surface water, Ground Water, Waste water & Storm Water.
+4 types of water are available on earth they are surface water, Ground Water, Waste water & Storm Water.

 In this context we can classify these available type of water into 2 types they are Soft Water and Hard water.Sponsored Links